 Who we are

-CHOP’s Yoga Program is delivered by certified yoga instructors with extensive experience working with children and adolescents with a variety of health conditions.
+CHOP’s Yoga Program is delivered by certified yoga therapists and instructors with years of experience working with children and adolescents with different health conditions.

 What we do

 Yoga may be done in one-on-one or group sessions.